 What you should not do when processing card not present transactions

 If you're accepting card-not-present transactions, there are still guidelines for how you should be collecting the payment information from customers.
 While it is okay to ask for credit card information over the phone, you should not ask customers to send information over email or through text messages.
 Email and text communications are not secure, and the information may accidentally end up in the wrong hands.

 You should also be careful to never write down or improperly store your customers' payment information.
 If your business offers products or services that require recurring payments, then you should store the information securely using your payment processor's card vault, and by providing a secure online payment page for customers to enter their information on.
 The PCI-DSS mandates that the CVV can never be written down - this goes for merchants as well as processors.

-If you have the option to process a transaction as card-present instead of card-not-present, then it is best to run the transactions in a manner that is considered to be card-present through a terminal or piece of equipment.
+If you have the option to process a transaction as card-present instead of card-not-present if the customer is physically present, then it is best to run the transactions in a manner that is considered to be card-present through a terminal or piece of equipment.
 However, if it is not possible, then by following these guidelines you can help protect your business and your customers' payment information.

 As more and more customers complete transactions online and on their mobile devices, card-not-present transactions will continue to increase, and it is important to make sure you're abiding by the best practices so you can avoid payment fraud and chargebacks.
 By following the best practices outlined in this blog post, you can protect your business and your customers from data breaches, chargebacks, and other financial crimes.